rahulnagpal1989/weather-react-node/README.md

    c. run `npm start`, this will run on [http://localhost:4000](http://localhost:4000)

-When you enter any city name in the search box and after click on Search button you will get the weather details of that particular city.
+When you enter any city name(like London) in the search box and after click on Search button you will get the weather details of that particular city.